Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/launch-data-elements.md

 Use data elements as widely as possible throughout rule creation to consolidate the definition of dynamic data.
 You define data elements once, and use them in multiple places.
 The concept of reusable data elements if very powerful and you should use them as a best practice.

 Data elements are populated with data when they are processed within the Experience Platform Mobile SDK [Rules Engine](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/rules-engine).
-To use data elements, at a high level:
+To use data elements, at a high level you can follow these steps:

 1. Create a data element.
 2. Use the data element when defining a rule.
-3. [Publish](https://docs.adobe.com/content/help/en/launch/using/reference/publish/overview.html) your property, which publishes the rules JSON and make it available for download by your applications.
+3. [Publish](https://docs.adobe.com/content/help/en/launch/using/reference/publish/overview.html) your property, which publishes the rules JSON and make it available for download by your application(s).

+{% hint style="info" %}

+When a new Extension is added to your property, new data elements may become available to use.
+You will need to repeat the steps above to create new data elements in order to use them when creating new rules.

+{% endhint %}

 ## Create a data element